 Escuela faculty and staff will take up to four in-service days during the school year.
-These days are a necessary part of the school year because they provide professional development and work time (for making classroom materials, meetings, etc.) for the staff.
+These days are a necessary part of the school year because they provide professional development and work time (for making classroom materials, meetings, lesson planning, record keeping, etc.) for the staff.
 Staff work-days contribute to the excellent quality of education students receive at Escuela.
 The school will be closed on these days; no childcare will be available.